Ex Situ Wildlife Management (WILD5006)

 UNIT OF STUDY

 Wildlife populations are under a variety of threats, most of which result from human activities.
-Modern conservation biology seeks practical solutions to these problems using a wide variety of options.
-These options may include captive breeding and re-introduction programs, provided that a range of biological, ethical and politico-economic issues are addressed.
+Modern conservation biology seeks practical solutions to these problems using a wide range of options.
+These options can include captive breeding and re-introduction programs, provided that a range of biological, ethical and politico-economic issues are addressed.
 This unit of study provides students with the tools to evaluate the likely cost-effectiveness of such programs.
-It also develops knowledge of the technologies available to capture and translocate wildlife, and of the planning required to ensure the best possible chance of success.
-The unit is taught in a full-time week at Western Plains Zoo in Dubbo, NSW.
+It also develops knowledge of the technologies available to capture and translocate wildlife, and of the planning required to maximise the chance of success.
+The unit is taught in a full-time week at Taronga Western Plains Zoo in Dubbo, NSW.
 The unit integrates lectures, tutorials, practical work and site visits and offers students the opportunity to examine real problems in the conservation and management of threatened wildlife populations using relevant case studies.

 Our courses that offer this unit of study